unit220/unit220/README.md

 ### Howdy, my name is Bennett.
 I'm currently a CS student at the University of South Carolina.
+I enjoy making games and solivng problems.

 ## Projects
 * [Tower Defense Tutorial](https://github.com/unit220/FirstTowerDefenseGame) - A rudimentary tower defense game to get me familiar with using Unity